splunk/public-o11y-docs/metrics-and-metadata/metrics-finder-metadata-catalog.rst

      - :strong:`Notes`

    * - :strong:`.`
-     - Enter in a dot (.) in the search bar to see a list of possible completions for the prefix you’ve already searched.
+     - Enter in a dot (.) in the search bar to see a list of possible completions for the prefix you've already searched.
    * - :strong:`:`
      - Enter in the name of a dimension or property followed by (:), to see a list of possible values for that key in your data.
    * - :strong:`*`